-- An action by a dominant firm, as the seller of goods or services, is prohibited price discrimination, if- - (a) it is likely to have the effect of substantially preventing or lessening competition; [NB: Para. (a) has been substituted by s.
-6 (b) of the Competition Amendment Act 18 of 2018, a provision which will be put into operation by proclamation.
-See PENDLEX.] - (b) it relates to the sale, in equivalent transactions, of goods or services of like grade and quality to different purchasers; and - (c) it involves discriminating between those purchasers in terms of- - (i) the price charged for the goods or services; - (ii) any discount, allowance, rebate or credit given or allowed in relation to the supply of goods or services; - (iii) the provision of services in respect of the goods or services; or - (iv) payment for services provided in respect of the goods or services.
+- (1) An action by a dominant firm, as the seller of goods or services, is prohibited price discrimination, if- - (a) it is likely to have the effect of- - (i) substantially preventing or lessening competition; or - (ii) impeding the ability of small and medium businesses or firms controlled or owned by historically disadvantaged persons, to participate effectively;

+(Section 9(1)(a) substituted by section 6(b) of Act 18 of 2018, with effect from 13 February 2020.)

+- (b) it relates to the sale, in equivalent transactions, of goods or services of like grade and quality to different purchasers; and - (c) it involves discriminating between those purchasers in terms of- - (i) the price charged for the goods or services; - (ii) any discount, allowance, rebate or credit given or allowed in relation to the supply of goods or services; - (iii) the provision of services in respect of the goods or services; or - (iv) payment for services provided in respect of the goods or services. - (1A) It is prohibited for a dominant firm to avoid selling, or refuse to sell, goods or services to a purchaser that is a small and medium business or a firm controlled or owned by historically disadvantaged persons in order to circumvent the operation of subsection (1)(a)(ii).